-Kate is 1L at Georgetown Law in Cohort 5 of the Business Law Scholars program.
+Kate is a 3L at Georgetown Law in Cohort 5 of the Business Law Scholars program.
 She is passionate about the intersection of national security policy, trade compliance, and global business.

 Kate is a member of Georgetown’s National Security Law Society, and a 1L Representative for If/When/How: Lawyering for Reproductive Justice.
 She is also a National Council on International Trade Development (NCITD) scholarship recipient and participant in Georgetown’s RISE program.